CyberSecuriTim/ad-configuration/README.md

   a Domain Client. 🎊</h2>

   <h5> If you would like to take a temporary break and want to reduce the cost of hosting your VM and computing resources in Azure then you can
-       Stop/Deallocate your VM's within the Azure portal. </h5>
+       Stop/Deallocate your VMs within the Azure portal. </h5>

   - From the Azure portal's home page, navigate to the "Virtual Machines" resources and highlight both your VM's then select "Stop"